The Supreme Court Takes Another Look At Partisan Redistricting

 Partisan gerrymandering is back at the U.S. Supreme Court.

-A year and a pivotal justice's retirement after the high court dodged the question, those seeking to break the political stranglehold over legislative redistricting, are urging the justices to draw a line beyond which the Republican and Democratic parties cannot go in entrenching their political power, sometimes for decades at a time.
+A year and a pivotal justice's retirement after the high court dodged the question, those seeking to break the political stranglehold over legislative redistricting are urging the justices to draw a line beyond which the Republican and Democratic parties cannot go in entrenching their political power, sometimes for decades at a time.

 Two cases are before the court Tuesday.
 One from Maryland, where Democrats drew new district lines to eliminate one of the state's two GOP seats in the U.S. House of Representatives.
 The other is from North Carolina, where it was Republicans who drew maps to strengthen their political power.